MicrosoftDocs/power-platform/power-platform/admin/virtual-network-executive-summary.md

 Securing outbound connections from Power Platform services is crucial to mitigate data exfiltration risks and ensure compliance with security policies.
 Consider the following best practices.

-#### Restrict Outbound Traffic

-Limit the outbound traffic from Power Platform resources to specific endpoints.
+- **Restrict outbound traffic**: Limit the outbound traffic from Power Platform resources to specific endpoints.
 This limit can be achieved by using Azure Network Security Groups (NSGs) and Azure Firewall to enforce traffic rules and control access.

-#### Use Private Endpoints

-Utilize private endpoints to enable secure communication between Power Platform services and Azure resources.
+- **Use private endpoints**: Utilize private endpoints to enable secure communication between Power Platform services and Azure resources.
 This security ensures that traffic remains within the Azure network and doesn't traverse the public internet.

-#### Monitor and Audit Traffic

-Use [Azure Network Watcher](/azure/network-watcher/network-watcher-overview) and [Microsoft Sentinel](/azure/sentinel/overview?tabs=azure-portal) to monitor and audit the outbound traffic from Power Platform services.
+- **Monitor and audit traffic**: Use [Azure Network Watcher](/azure/network-watcher/network-watcher-overview) and [Microsoft Sentinel](/azure/sentinel/overview?tabs=azure-portal) to monitor and audit the outbound traffic from Power Platform services.
 This monitoring helps identify and respond to potential security threats in real-time.

-#### Apply Security Policies

-Enforce security policies using Azure Policy and Azure Firewall to ensure all outbound connections comply with your organization's security requirements.
+- **Apply security policies**: Enforce security policies using Azure Policy and Azure Firewall to ensure all outbound connections comply with your organization's security requirements.
 To control data flow, choose data loss prevention (DLP) policies and endpoint filtering on connectors.

 By following these best practices, you can secure outbound connections from Power Platform services, protect your data from exfiltration, and ensure compliance with security policies.